FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLProcessImages.md

 Once you have the video upload it to the Roboflow Website.
 You will need to create an account, which you can do by using your GitHub account login.
 Watch this Roboflow [Image Upload](https://www.youtube.com/watch?v=ZspfrPd4IKo) YouTube Video for how to do this.
 Also read about [Adding Data](https://docs.roboflow.com/adding-data) in the Roboflow documentation.

 ## Annotating Images
 Once you have the images uploaded they need to be annotated.
 This involves drawing bounding boxes around objects of interest.
 In our case, we will draw a bounding box around the game pieces.
 There may be one or more game pieces in a single image.
 Once the bounding box is drawn is has to have a label assigned.
+For the FIRST 2022 competition you might only have two labels, e.g. *blueball, redball*.

 ![Annotating Images](../images/FRCMachineLearning/FRCMachineLearning.004.jpeg)